 Applications for job postings will consist of a cover letter, resume and reference list.
-Employers may also request: transcript, work samples, or government forms such as the Public Service Commission (PSC) form or Atlantic Canada Opportunities Agency (ACOA) form.
+Employers may also request: transcript, writing samples, graphic design samples, or government forms such as the Public Service Commission (PSC) form or Atlantic Canada Opportunities Agency (ACOA) form.
 You can find the PSC and ACOA forms on Career Connects.